Making a claim on car insurance

 If possible, get a claim form so you have time to think about what happened so you can describe it clearly.

 If the insurer tells you over the phone that you cannot claim or your claim will be rejected, this may not be right.
 YOU MIGHT STILL HAVE A CLAIM YOU CAN PURSUE.
-YOU SHOULD ASK THE INSURER TO PUT THEIR REASONS FOR REJECTION IN WRITING SO YOU CAN GET ADVICE.
+GET ADVICE.

 What to do when you are in Insurance Claim Limbo